 Monarchs to the west of the Rocky Mountains overwinter along the Pacific coastline of California and move inland in the spring to reproduce.
 East of the Rocky Mountains, monarchs migrate to Mexico and hibernate in oyamel fir trees.
 To learn more about the amazing Eastern Monarch Migration, read THIS GREAT ESSAY from Raised in Captivity by Marty Thompson Arnold.
 To read the novel, visit Amazon.com or order a copy from your favorite local bookstore.
 Also available in Kindle and ebook.

-Who made the Butterfly House possible?
+Who made the Butterfly Garden possible?

-The Butterfly House was made possible by a gift from the Rotary Club of Okazaki South in Japan and the Rotary Club of Newport Balboa as a joint centennial community service project.
+The Butterfly Garden was made possible by a gift from the Rotary Club of Okazaki South in Japan and the Rotary Club of Newport Balboa as a joint centennial community service project.
 Additional funding was received from Pacific Life Foundation and Home Depot.
 Thank you!